-A cabin charter is a charter deal that allows you to charter only a cabin (usually on a gulet or a sailing yacht) and not the entire yacht.
+A cabin charter is a charter deal that allows you to charter only a cabin (usually on a gulet or a sailing yacht or even a catamaran cabin) and not the entire yacht.
 A cabin charter is an excellent option if you want to go sailing, but do not have a large enough group to opt for a yacht charter.

-Booking a cabin on a yacht can be a great first time sailing adventure.
+Booking a cabin on a yacht can be a great first-time sailing adventure.
 Usually, you will be sharing a boat with 6-10 people, and you will get to know all of them well until the end of your sailing trip.
-New acquaintances are on the horizon.
-In most of book-a-cabin arrangements, all costs are included in the price, such as a professional skipper, port fees, fuel, tourist tax and even some food and necessities.
+In most of the by-the-cabin yacht charter arrangements, all costs are included in the price, such as a professional skipper, port fees, fuel and even some food and necessities.
 This will save you some time and money.
 However, you do not have the freedom of choosing your daily itinerary as you would in a yacht charter since a cabin charter program sets it.

 Deciding between a yacht charter or a cabin charter seems like an easy decision to make.
 However, we cannot tell you which one is better.
 You will have to decide that for yourself according to your preferences.

 If you know how to sail and love the thrill of sailing, charter a yacht.
-Yacht charter is also a good option if you have a large enough group to occupy an entire boat.
-Charter a yacht if you can afford it.
+A yacht charter is also a good option if you have a large enough group to occupy an entire boat.
 Above all, if you want to decide where you want to sail, then choose a yacht charter.

 However, if your primary goal is to relax as much as possible, experience the romance of sailing, and if you do not want to give up comfort, opt for a cabin charter.
 A cabin charter is an excellent option if you cannot arrange a trip with your friends and family or do not have a substantial budget to afford to charter an entire yacht.

-The only thing that should concern you is choosing a cabin charter program that would be perfect just for you.
+The only thing that should concern you is choosing a by-the-cabin charter program that would be perfect just for you.
 Choosing the right cabin charter program depends solely on you and your preferences.
-You would typically opt for a program that meets your needs destination- and money-wise.
+Our clients typically opt for a program that meets their needs destination- and money-wise.

-Note that the cost depends on the boat type (chartering a cabin on a catamaran is more expensive than on a monohull), destination and cabin size - single cabins are a bit pricier than the double-occupancy ones.
-Also, you can choose between the half- and full-board programs, and decide on the program depending upon its duration.
+Note that the cost depends on the boat type (chartering a cabin on a catamaran is more expensive than on a sailboat), destination and cabin size - single cabins are a bit pricier than the double-occupancy ones.
+Also, you can choose between the half and full-board programs and decide on the program depending upon its duration.
 Keep in mind that in a cabin charter program, the ports of embarkation and disembarkation are fixed.